-Material intensity expressed as DMI to GDP ratio went down by 5 percent from 59.8 kg per 1 000 CZK to 56.8 kg per 1 000 CZK, material intensity expressed as DMC to GDP ratio decreased by 13.7 percent from 45.7 kg per 1 000 CZK to 39.4 kg per 1 000 CZK in 2008-2013.
-Material productivity expressed as GDP per DMI and DMC, which time development is an inverse of the time development of material intensity, went up by 5.3 percent from 16.7 kg per 1 000 CZK to 17.6 kg per 1 000 CZK in the case of DMI and by 15.9 percent from 21.9 kg per 1 000 CZK to 25.4 kg per 1 000 CZK in the case of DMC (Tables 4 and 5, Graphs 11 and 12).
+Material intensity expressed as DMI to GDP ratio went down by 4.9% from 58.2 kg per 1 000 CZK to 55.4 kg per 1 000 CZK, material intensity expressed as DMC to GDP ratio decreased by 8.9% from 42.4 kg per 1 000 CZK to 38.7 kg per 1 000 CZK in 2010-2015.
+Material productivity expressed as GDP per DMI and DMC, which time development is an inverse of the time development of material intensity, went up by 5.2% from 17.2 kg per 1 000 CZK to 18.1 kg per 1 000 CZK in the case of DMI and by 9.8% from 23.6 kg per 1 000 CZK to 25.9 kg per 1 000 CZK in the case of DMC (Tables 4 and 5, Graphs 11 and 12).
 It can be assumed from the decrease in material intensity and the increase in material productivity that the efficiency by which an economic system transformed used materials into economic output was growing and that there was a decrease of environmental pressure per unit of GDP.
 This was allowed by implementation of modern technologies, changes in structure of the economy and by an increase in recycling.
 Moreover, it is also possible to assume a growing competitiveness due to decrease in production costs related to purchasing of raw materials and other materials needed for production.
 There is currently a discussion if GDP is a proper indicator to calculate material intensity and productivity.
 In order to maintain consistency an indicator should be used which contains similar items in monetary units that are comprised in material flow indicators in physical units.
 Alternative indicators to GDP which are mentioned in these discussions include, for instance, economic output or GDP plus import for DMI and GDP plus import minus export for DMC (OECD, 2008; Hirschnitz-Garbers et al., 2014).

 DMI and DMC indicators can be represented in a single graph together with GDP, when an index value of 100 is attributed to all indicators for the starting year and the percentage change of this index is shown for the following years.
 This allows for expression of decoupling of environmental pressure (represented by DMI and DMC, respectively) from economic growth (represented by GDP)(Graph 10), which is mentioned in the previous chapter.
-There was a decoupling in the Czech Republic in 2009-2014 and it was a slight absolute decoupling for DMI (DMI decreased by 0.7 percent) and a more significant absolute decoupling for DMC (DMC decreased by 9.5 percent) over the whole period.
+There was a relative decoupling in the Czech Republic in 2010-2015 in the case of DMI (GDP grew faster than DMI) and a slight absolute decoupling in the case of DMC (DMC decreased by 1.5%).
 This development can be considered favourable especially for DMC.